When is You season 3 on Netflix? What will happen and who is in the cast?

-Get obsessed over again with You, the shock breakout hit primarily based on the novels by Caroline Kepnes.
-With a second season having simply dropped Netflix, right here’s every part it’s worthwhile to find out about a potential third season…
+Get obsessed yet again with You, the shock breakout hit primarily based on the novels by Caroline Kepnes.
+With a second season having simply dropped Netflix, right here’s the whole lot you have to learn about a doable third season…

-- You season 2 evaluate: The return of Netflix’s enjoyably trashy thriller
+- You season 2 assessment: The return of Netflix’s enjoyably trashy thriller

 When is You season three on Netflix?